-He has a unique perspective on the interaction of clients with regulatory agencies, having served in the public sector in both federal and state government, in addition to private law practice.
-Mr. White served as counsel to the Speaker of the House of Representatives in the Tennessee General Assembly from 2001-2003 and as counsel to the General Assembly’s House Finance Ways & Means Committee from 2000-2003.
-He also served as the Executive Director of the Fiscal Review Committee of the Tennessee General Assembly from 2003-2011.
-Early in his career, her served as a Congressional legislative assistant from 1980-1986.
+Mr. White has a unique perspective on the interaction of clients with regulatory agencies, having served in the public sector in both federal and state government in addition to private law practice.
+He served as counsel to the Speaker of the House of Representatives in the Tennessee General Assembly from 2001-2003 and as counsel to the House Finance Ways & Means Committee from 2000-2003.
+He also served as Executive Director of the Fiscal Review Committee of the Tennessee General Assembly from 2003-2011.
+Early in his career, he served as a Congressional Legislative Assistant from 1980-1986.

 James W. White

 United States District Courts for the Eastern, Middle and Western Districts of Tennessee

 United States Court of Appeals for the Sixth Circuit